DreamOfTheRedChamber/system-design-interviews/README.md

 * I am a visual learner and graph is always easier for me to understand things with graph.
 I especially like tech books published by [Manning](https://www.manning.com) because it is so good at illustrating with pictures.
 * Earlier I was using [Monodraw](https://monodraw.helftone.com) for pictures.
 Recently I started using [Excalidraw](https://excalidraw.com) and [Whimscal](https://whimsical.com/) because it was easier to use and maintain.

+### Translate Chinese internet practices to US

+* There are many professionals translating great English articles (such as InfoQ) to China.
+However, there isn't a lot of effort in translating great Chinese articles to English.
+* Please see this [对中美信息流动不对称的几点思考](https://www.36kr.com/p/1721045843969) for details.

 ## References

 * The summary inside this repo are the result of learning from the following materials: